It Mite Be Mange: Photos, Causes, Symptoms + Treatment

 Mange is a skin disease caused by microscopic parasites called mites.
 The word comes from the Old French mangeue, meaning "eat" or "chew."

 There are two main types of mange that affect dogs, each named after the specific mite that causes it: demodectic (demodicosis, demodex, or red mange) and sarcoptic (scabies).
-Though they share some similarities, they have different treatments and prognoses.
+Though they share some similarities, and can exhibit similar symptoms, they have different treatments and prognoses.

 Photo: Dog with mange and secondary infection; via International Aid for the Protection & Welfare of Animals (IAPWA)